-While garnet comes from the word gernet, in middle english, it is also derived from the latin, granatum, referencing the pomegranate.
+While garnet comes from the word gernet, meaning ‘dark red’ in middle english, it is also derived from the latin, granatum, referencing the pomegranate.
 These aluminum silicate stones form in many colors and varieties.
-Here I am focusing the seeds of the fruit of Persephone, or the deep red garnets that bring to mind those mythical seeds.
+Here I am focusing on the seeds of the fruit of Persephone, or the deep red garnets that bring to mind those mythical seeds.

 Tricked into eating a few seeds of the pomegranate, Persephone is forced to return to the underworld for several months during the year.
 During the months she remains in Hades, her mother Demeter, in mourning, forces the world to turn cold as well.